 - 1 Open the Service Security module.

 - 2 Select a computer in the Navigation pane.

 - 3 Select Security | Logon Accounts.

+- -OR-

-Click 👫 on the Tool Bar.
+- Click an on the Tool Bar.

-- 4 Select an account, and click Set Password. - 5 Type the password.
+- 4 Select an account, and click Set Password.

+- 5 Type the password.

 Click Generate to generate a random password.